weijuey/tp/docs/UserGuide.md

 Example:

-`note 2 loves green` will create a note under the contact at index 2 that reads `loves green`
+`note 2 r/loves green` will create a note under the contact at index 2 that reads `loves green`

 ### Clearing all entries : `clear`